 Here is the very short summary of what I have found on COVID-19 and vitamin D:

 - Take all measures you can not to be vitamin D deficient during this pandemic, in accordance with government guidelines.
-You can achieve this by supplementing vitamin D3 (2000-4000 IU/day), or getting sensible amounts of sunlight, where you should check public health advice and not just what dermatologists say.
+You can achieve this by supplementing vitamin D3 (2000-4000 IU/day), or getting sensible amounts of sunlight in summer months, where you should check public health advice and not just what dermatologists say.

 30th of May UPDATE: By a ratio of 2:1, reader feedback indicates the Internet feels I was not optimistic enough about vitamin D, despite my headline conclusion above.
 If you need some optimism, you can read about my personal biased feelings on Vitamin D and COVID-19.
-In addition you might enjoy this work by dr Malcolm Kendrick.
 Further details can be found in this page by Karl Pfleger, Immediate eradication of inadequate vitamin D levels is needed.
-As a palate cleanser, I suggest then moving on to this massive 2014 systemic review which states “highly convincing evidence of a clear role of vitamin D does not exist for any outcome”.
+As a palate cleanser, I suggest then moving on to this massive 2014 systemic review which states “highly convincing evidence of a clear role of vitamin D does not exist for any outcome”, but also read this later more specific and positive review.

 20th of May UPDATE: Various readers have rightfully pointed out you can’t just stock up on vitamin D3 and call it a day.
 You’ll also need a nutritionally complete diet that furnishes you with other vitamins and minerals.
 Vitamin D does not work in isolation!
 Note that this does not require you to only eat “health food”.
 Eggs, fish, cheese, liver and other glorious foods are also stuffed with nutrients.